AFOG consists of UC Berkeley faculty, postdocs, and graduate students and is housed at Berkeley’s School of Information.

 Education; Information Search & Filtering; Scholarship; Social Media

-PhD student, School of Information
+PhD Student, School of Information; AFOG co-organizer

-PhD student, School of Information
+PhD Student, School of Information; AFOG co-organizer

 How do your research interests relate to the topics of algorithmic opacity/transparency and/or fairness?